Rishi-Mishra0704/dhunJam-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank everyone contributed the completion of this project
+I would like to thank Dhun Jam for providing me the opportunity to work on an amazing project like this

 <p align="right">(<a href="#readme-top">back to top</a>)</p>